fomightez/simulated_data/README.md

 # simulated_data
-A repository dealing with making various simulated data
+A repository for code that generates various simulated data.

 Subfolders found here: